ravsii/textra/README.md

 # Textra

-Textra is a simple and fast tag extractor package that helps to work with structs tags.
+Textra is a simple and fast struct tags parser library.
 It also has json tags for all structs, in case of JSON output.

 _Initially I built it for another private project, but decided to try to open-source it, since it could be useful in some use-cases.
 Because of that it has some features that feels redundant, like having field type as a part of returned data_